 Ah, hard to talk of artificial intelligence (AI), machines and robotics without casting a concerned eye in the direction of Skynet.
 The prospect of ever more advanced machines integrated ever more closely into our lives induces curiosity, trepidation and pleasurable anticipation in equal measure.

-An exhibition at the Technical Museum seeks to give us some answers, or at least to get us to think a little more about the impact and influence of AI on our current and future world.
+An exhibition at the Technical Museum seeks to give us some answers, or at least get us to think more about the impact and influence of AI on our current and future world.